ScottKirvan/Unreal-Visual-Pinball/README.md

 Current tasks:  Refactoring and reorganizing.
 Creating proper modules and getting things scoped properly.
 Fleshing out the remainder of the API.
 Documentation.

-Wanna play along?
-Help is welcome - you can contact me on my [discord](https://discord.gg/TSKHvVFYxB) server.
-I'm cptvideo.
-Or, just fork this repo and submit pull requests.  :-)
 ## Getting up and running
 ### Prerequisites
 - Unreal running in Windows - *I'm running 4.26 in Windows 10.
 Earlier versions may work.*